SALT-Lab-Human-AI/project-check-point-1-aidee/README.md

 ## 🤝 Contributions

 Qiran Hu will be working on developing the new architecture of the AI tutor
-- Designing the muti-agent workflow and developing graph-based structure
+- Designing the muti-agent workflow and developing graph-based structure for better retrieval system
 - Maintaining the Github page and fixing minor issues

 Tony Yu will be working on